ethyca/fides/docs/fides/docs/cli/cli.md

       -f/--config-path <i>config_file</i>
     </div>
     <div class="content">
       Identifies a file that you can use to configure the <code>fidesctl</code> environment.
-For more information about the file, see <a href="configuration-file">fidesctl Configuration File</a>.
+For more information about the file, see <a href="/api/configuration-file">fidesctl Configuration File</a>.
 To see the current configuration file, do <code>fidesctl&nbsp;view&#8209;config</code>.
     </div>
   </div>
   <div class="content">